vknguyen1/Project-2-Journal/README.md

 # User Stories

 User should be able to add, edit, remove, delete journal entries.
-User should be able to
+User should be able to view on the calender which tasks they have

 # Technologies Used